 The Lady’s entree stars rabbit as the protein of the show.
 Particular highlights for me were how the crunch of the bed of vegetables served to cleanse the flavours of the terrine itself every now and then.
 Speaking of the terrine, I quite liked it, though The Lady detected some sort of bitterness which I just could not taste.
 I’ve no idea!

 The terrine’s flavour and texture is kind of like a rough, but creamy mixture which tastes a lot like…well ground rabbit.
 It’s fairly salty, but that’s to be expected.
 Hence, the veggies.
 A pretty fulfilling entree I say.

 The entree I ordered myself was this interesting plate-up.
 The mackerel itself was half-cooked, which I believe is the point here.
 It didn’t have that much flavour on its own, though this deficiency was made up for by the always-delicious mushroom milk (which is really just like super-puffy mushroom cream).

 When the fish itself got too boring, the pickled veggies are a godsend, must eat both!

 I liked the rabbit terrine a bit better than this entree.

-For The Lady’s main, she ended up going with seafood (the mackerel entree was meant for me).
-It was not really the best idea, as she isn’t particularly fond of sashimi, but that’s how the bonito was actually cooked.
-Check out two pictures below.
+For The Lady’s main, she ended up going with bonito (the mackerel entree was meant for me).

 The fish is seared well on the outside, and is paired well with a gamut of flavours from the white wine reduction.
 It’s kind of like an “everything” sauce which tastes like all sorts of tangy, salty and generally lemon-like.
 Good stuff.
 Even better?
 Those potato cylinders.
 There was just something so rich and satisfying about them.
 I would almost pick those potatoes over the fish itself if I could have one aspect of that dish again!